kurator-org/kurator-web/README.md

 If using the same directories according to the config edits shouldn't be required.
 Otherwise replace the paths in the above with the ones you are using for your deployment.
 By default the systemd script is configured to start the web app listening on port 80, the -Dhttp.port option in the command set as the value of ExecStart can be used to change the port.

-The -Dkurator.jar option in the value of ExecStart points to a copy of the kurator-validation jar file and is used by the command-line workflow runner in the web app to run workflows.

 Once you are done with this file, enable the service via:

     systemctl enable kurator.service